luigisbox/search-suite-shopware/README.md

 ## Installation

-- Be sure that `Cron` plugin is active in ShopWare.
+- Be sure that `Cron` plugin is active in Shopware.
 Open Plugin Manager (Ctrl+Alt+P) and then check, that "Cron" by "Shopware AG" is among installed & active plugins.
 - Require plugin from composer `composer require luigisbox/search-suite-shopware`
 - Refresh plugin list and activate via command line or from backend.